 The experience was educational and fun.
 It was very interesting to learn about the projects of all the Young Experts.
 We are still in contact and I think it was an excellent experience because we immediately looked for how to help each other and contribute to each other’s projects.

 Q: Now that you work for the operator in Acuavalle, are you still in contact with your former YEP colleagues and with the Dutch and local members of the WaterWorX WOP project?

 I keep in touch with many of the YEP colleagues, as well as my mentor and some of the Dutch members of the project.
 I believe that as far as possible, we will continue to support each other in one way or another.

 Q: What would you say to a ‘newcomer’ young expert?

-I would tell her or him to take every opportunity that YEP and the WOP project gives you, as there is a lot you can learn and multiple ways to grow professionally.
-I believe the positive impact is a consequence of the attitude that one takes in front of each opportunity, challenge and difficulty.
+I would tell her or him to take every opportunity that YEP and the WOP project gives you, as there is a lot you can learn from and multiple ways to grow professionally.
+I believe positive impact is a consequence of the attitude that one takes in front of each opportunity, challenge and difficulty.
 It is a long road from which many fruits can be collected.